 Hi, I’m Jim Gressinger.
-I want you to join me on Southern Arizona Guide’s exclusive Bisbee Overnight Tour.
+Please join me on Southern Arizona Guide’s exclusive Bisbee Overnight Tour.
 This will be a boutique tour.
 Many of the places we will visit will be open only to our small group.
-Here’s a sample of what we are planning for your enjoyment. … Continue reading
+Here’s a sample of what we are planning for your enjoyment. • Three fine … Continue reading

 I stayed one July night in the least expensive room ($99) at the Canyon Rose Suites and found it a pleasant experience.
 Built at the turn of the previous century, this old Allen Building was originally constructed for a furniture manufacturing operation.
 It was acquired by owners Brett & Alison … Continue reading